Religious views on same-sex marriage: United Church of Canada

+In 2000, United Church of Canada,in its 37th General Council said, "human sexual orientations, whether heterosexual, bisexual or homosexual, are a gift from God."
+In 2003, the Church called for the federal government to create a civil framework that treated heterosexual and same sex couples equally.

+Episcopal Church of the United States

 The Episcopal Church (as of 2015: 7,115 open parishes and missions; 2,009,084 active baptized members) at their 2009 General Convention declared that: "bishops, particularly those in dioceses within civil jurisdictions where same-gender marriage, civil unions, or domestic partnerships are legal, may provide generous pastoral response to meet the needs of members of this Church."
 On July 9, 2012, the Episcopal Church passed a resolution that was to be voted on later to approve an official liturgy for blessing same-sex unions.
 This liturgy, called "The Witnessing and Blessing of a Lifelong Covenant," would enable priests to bestow the church's blessing on same-sex couples; priests could refuse to perform marriages, and bishops could prohibit same-sex marriage in their diocese.
 Denial would come without penalty, but the priest or diocese would have to direct same-sex couples they decline to another church or priest willing to perform the ceremony.
 The resolution was confirmed on July 9, 2015 (three years later) on a 129 for and 26 against (with 5 abstaining) vote.

+United Methodist Church

+The United Methodist Church did not permit same-sex marriage or the ordination of LGBT people until May 2024.
+At the 2024 General Conference, 93% of delegates voted to lift existing bans on the ordination of LGBTQ+ people, and the hosting of same-sex marriages.
+The General Conference removed restrictions and created a series of affirmations and agreements treating all persons with respect regarding their gender identity and sexual orientation.